sergeio/compression/README.md

 ## Where are the decompression functions?

-There really should be some, if only to verify that the compression is working the way I intend it to, and to get a truer measure of compression ratio (since decompression would require storing additional data, like the character mapping, in the compressed file.
-But as this is meant only as me satisfying a curiosity, they don't yet exist.
+There really should be some, if only to verify that the compression is working the way I intend it to, and to get a truer measure of compression ratio.
+(Since decompression would require storing additional data, like the character mapping, in the compressed file)  But as this is meant only as me satisfying a curiosity, they don't yet exist.
 If I don't lose interest, they will be added.